marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

 ```

 ### The layout directory in-depth
+- Now that we've covered the basics of the `content/` directory, let's turn to the other
 - Foundational concept in Hugo is the relationship between the content and layout directories
 - The general idea is that every piece of content has a corresponding layout that is used to generate the HTML page
 - Taken to an extreme, it's possible to specify a template for each content file